Workplace Environment, Health & Safety

 Alps Alpine implements measures aimed at raising health awareness through food.
 These include provision of healthy meals, information displays, and recommendations to use health app Asken.
 We have acquired Smart Meal certification offered by the Consortium for Healthy Meal and Food Environment.
 We also belong to the Sanriku Joban Mono Network, supporting efforts to expand consumption of produce from Sanriku and Joban regions.

-Health & Productivity Management Outstanding Organization – Five Years in a Row
+Health & Productivity Management Outstanding Organization – Six Years in a Row

 The program recognizes large enterprises, small and medium-sized enterprises, and other organizations making outstanding efforts in health and productivity management in line with health-related challenges in communities or health-conscious activities led by the Nippon Kenko Kaigi.